 reduce barriers to attending college

-Because students are concurrently attending high school and college courses, it is normal for these students to be carrying less than a full-time course load, however, approval by the VR Supervisor is required for a student to be enrolled in less than a full-time course load as defined by the college or university.
+Because students are concurrently attending high school and college courses, it is normal for these students to be carrying less than a full-time course load.

 C-1305-10: Temporary Learning Experience

 Temporary learning experiences include Pre-ETS funded activities such as camps, seminars, workshops, and conferences.
 For temporary learning experiences, submit information about the activity to VR.Pre-ETS@twc.state.tx.us.